Wednesday, September 10, 2025

 a hint of the possibility of fall, two more, object #9

 The flowering senna across the street at Pam’s house.
 It definitely has not minded the dry weather.
-I think I’ve watered only a couple of times all summer.
+I think I’ve watered it only a couple of times all summer.

 Monday and Tuesday have been so refreshing and this morning also.
 In the 70s when I got up Monday, in the 60s when I got up Tuesday, highs in the 80s, blue sky days with no humidity, AC is off and doors are open until it starts to warm up with highs back in the 90s.